Lithuania in the Junior Eurovision Song Contest: First withdrawal and return

-Second withdrawal and potential return
+Second withdrawal

 In 2012, the country withdrew again due to expenses and has not returned to the contest since.
 On 19 November 2015, it was announced that the Baltic countries, including Lithuania, had expressed interest in taking part in the 2016 contest.
 The return however did not materialise.
 On 28 February 2018, the Lithuanian broadcaster LRT declared that they would not return to contest in the near future.
 LRT executive TV producer and Head of Delegation for the adult contest Audrius Giržadas stated that "this contest has become a clone of the main Eurovision Song Contest and has nothing to do with childhood, little girls go on stage with clipped hairs, glued eyelashes and bare belly, copying Beyoncé and Christina Aguilera – this is not an event that we would like to participate in."
 Giržadas confirmed that broadcaster would not be returning to the contest in 2021, citing low ratings during their time in the contest and the cost of participation.
 However, in November 2023, LRT stated on that the country would not be returning to the contest in 2024, but would broadcast both the 2023 and 2024 editions and assess their ratings for a potential return in 2025.
-This is yet to be finalised.
+LRT ultimately opted against participation in the contest.